 GST is charged on the pump price of fuel, and on the purchase and maintenance costs of vehicles, just as it is on public transport fares and all consumer goods other than basic food.
 Because it’s levied equally on all forms of transport it is questionable whether the GST should be counted as a tax on road use, but we include it anyway for the sake of argument.
 It’s important to realise that the government doesn’t actually get all of the GST money collected, since any vehicle use for business purposes has the GST refunded as an ‘input tax credit’.
 The GST revenue figure is thus equal to total GST collections less input tax credits refunded.

 The GST is unlike many other charges in that it fluctuates with retail prices, so estimates will vary from year to year.
-BITRE used Bureau of Statistics figures to estimate GST on the purchase, maintenance and fuelling of motor vehicles as $4,022 million in 2004-05.
-This will certainly have increased up to the present day, both through inflation and through increasing fuel prices.
-We regard $5,000 million as a credible maximum estimate for 2008-09, based on the 2004-05 figure.
+BITRE uses Bureau of Statistics figures to estimate GST on the purchase, maintenance and fuelling of motor vehicles as $4,016 million in 2015-16.
+This figure has changed little in real terms since 2010.

 It’s worth noting that even at today’s high prices, the overall tax on petrol is still less than it would have been under pre-GST arrangements.
-The excise now set at 38 cents per litre would by now have risen to 56 cents per litre had the Howard Government not cut excise and abolished the automatic indexing with inflation in 2001.
-So until average pump prices rise to $1.98 a litre (when the GST collected is 18 cents), the motorist is still getting a better deal than previously.
+The excise now set at 41 cents per litre (and frozen at 38 cents between 2001 and 2014) would by now have risen to 65 cents per litre had the Howard Government not cut and frozen the rate.
+So unless average pump prices rise to $2.64 a litre (when the GST collected is 24 cents), the motorist is still getting a better deal than previously.
 (This is also confirmed by the ABS Household Expenditure Survey, which shows expenditure on petrol decreasing as a proportion of household income.)

 Vehicle Registration Fees